 - Ask your friends and family for their support

 When people enter rehabilitation for drug addicts, drugs have often already caused serious consequences in their lives, disrupting their health and taking a toll on their family, work, and community life.
-Counselors at the rehab near you may select from a wide range of services that meet the specific medical, mental, social, occupational, family, and legal needs of the individual patient to help people in recovery.
+Counselors at the rehab near you may select from a wide range of services that meet the specific medical, mental, social, occupational, family, and legal needs of the individual client to help people in recovery.

 Explore Your Drug Addiction Treatment Options